All Episodes

 The police then say, go now, run, run, run.

-They walk up, they got their gear, and they got their armor, they got their gas masks, gas is filling the streets.
+They walk up, they got their gear, and they got their armor, they got their gas masks.

 And within a second, crazy experience.

-It was a young black kid from the neighborhood, poured water on my face, and I went, and I instantly snapped back.
+It was a young black kid from the neighborhood, poured water on my face, and I went And I instantly snapped back.

-It is it is a crazy experience.
+It is a crazy experience.

-It's um, I forgot what it's called.
+It's, I forgot what it's called.

-I don't know how he knew to do that, but it was the right thing to do, and I instantly inhaled, and everything just came back.
+I don't know how he knew to do that, but it was the right thing to do.

 I don't know that I was dying or anything.